-T 1.22 No more than 3 birds must be carried in one hand.
+- T 1.21 Hens must not be caught or carried by a single leg. - T 1.22 No more than 3 birds must be carried in one hand.

-(i) Matching the number of birds carried by each catcher at any one time to multiples of the drawer stocking density can help in the efficient and smooth loading of the birds.
+Matching the number of birds carried by each catcher at any one time to multiples of the drawer stocking density can help in the efficient and smooth loading of the birds.